adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-04-03-getting-ready.md

 ```

-Once we have the paths we need a way of interacting with the component to trigger the events that are on each step of the path.
-This is where something like a [DOM-testing-library](https://testing-library.com/) is very useful.
+Once we have the paths, we need a way of interacting with the component to trigger the events that are on each step of the path.
+This is where something like [DOM-testing-library](https://testing-library.com/) is very useful.
 We can say given the state is `Green` and when the event is `Switch` then find the Switch button on the page a press it.

 A lookup can work here: